omahs/composable/docs/angular.md

 # veAngular

-As equivalent of staken amount in normalized (stable coing usually) asset you get amount of veAngular. veAngular shared accross pools.
+As equivalent of staken amount in normalized (stable coing usually) asset you get amount of veANGL veANGL shared accross pools.

 # Chiesel model with an integration of Bribe